scientific-python/blog.scientific-python.org/content/posts/networkx/outreachy2023/internship/index.md

 displayInList: true
 author: ["Paula Pérez Bianchi"]
 ---

+This is the second part of a blog series where I talk about my experience during my Outreachy internship at NetworkX.
+If you haven’t read the first part you can find it [here]({{< relref "../contribution-phase" >}}).

 As you advance through the contribution phase you may wonder how your internship is gonna be in case you get selected.
 Here is my experience as a **NetworkX** intern and some tips that could help you through the internship.